shamir0xe/contest-builder/README.md

 ## Configuration

 Contest Builder allows you to customize templates for generating solution files.
-You can modify these templates according to your preferences by editing the template files located in the templates directory.
+You can modify these templates according to your preferences by editing the template files located in the `templates` directory or adding the new ones for other languages.

-Also you need to edit the `compile` and `run` sections in the config file as you want to be done.
+Also you need to edit the `compile` and `run` sections in the config file as you wish.

 ## Contributing